Fully Funded MFA Programs

 Benefits offered: Tuition waiver

 This university overlooking the Ozark mountains has been home to academics for more than 140 years.
-Students that are accepted into the University of Arkansas MFA program are required to teach two courses each semester, though students only teach one course in the fourth year of their program.
+Upon acceptance into the University of Arkansas MFA program students are obliged to teach two courses per semester.
+However, during their fourth year in the program, they are only required to teach one course.
 As a well-funded program, nearly all students of the program are awarded teacher assistantships.
 Students also have the opportunity to compete each year for several Walton Fellowships of $14,000 and several James T. Whitehead and Lily Peter Fellowships of $1,000 or greater.
-On top of this, fellowships worth $4,000 per year for up to four years may be awarded to academically qualified candidates.
+On top of this, learners worth $4,000 per year for up to four years may be awarded to academically qualified candidates.
 In other words, do well in your classes and earn money.
-Translation students that are working on Middle-Eastern languages are also eligible for non-teaching fellowships of $12,000 per year.
+Translation learners that are working on Middle-Eastern languages are also eligible for non teaching fellowships of $12,000 per year.